optimad/bitpit/INSTALL.md

 # PABLO installation

-Pablo runs on Linux and Mac OSX platforms.
+PABLO runs on Linux and Mac OSX platforms.

 ## Dependencies
 PABLO depends on